learning2hash/learning2hash.github.io/_publications/khurshid2020cross.markdown

 bibkey: khurshid2020cross
 additional_links:
   - {name: "Paper", url: 'https://arxiv.org/abs/2005.00725'}
-tags: ['Cross-Modal', 'Deep', 'Unsupervised', 'Retrieval Models', 'Datasets', 'Similarity Learning', 'Applications']
+tags: ['Tools and Libraries', 'Applications']
 ---
 Cross-modal retrieval aims to measure the content similarity between different types of data.
 The idea has been previously applied to visual, text,